vitelabs/vite-bounty-archive/vuilder/sbp-reward-distributor/README.md

 # Vuilder Hackathon Bounty: SBP Reward Distributor

 ## Purpose
-The Vite ecosystem needs a tool for SBPs to distribute their block creation	and votes rewards.
+The Vite ecosystem needs a tool for SBPs to distribute their block creation	and voting rewards.
 This will:
 1. Enable more equitable Vite inflation distribution
 2. Give Vite holders more opportunities to earn yield
 3. Increase community engagement